639865424

 Each of these advanced sex therapy courses will include a mandatory one day Advanced Sexual Attitude/Values training experience.*

 The SAR is a process-oriented, structured group experience that includes lectures, explicit media, experiential activities and small group discussions.
-As part of the Sex Therapy track, students will engage in two eight-hour SAR experiences (beginner and advanced).
-The beginner SAR experience is held in conjunction with Advanced to Sex Therapy I, and the advanced SAR experience is held in conjunction with Advanced Sex Therapy II course.
+As part of the Sex Therapy track, students will engage in two eight-hour SAR experiences.
+The first SAR experience is held in conjunction with Sex Therapy, and the second SAR experience is held in conjunction with Advanced Issues in Sex Therapy course.

 The primary objective is to give participants the opportunity to explore their attitudes, feelings and beliefs about sexuality and how this influences them professionally and personally.
 Sessions are not intended to be a traditional academic experience to disseminate cognitive information, nor psychotherapy directed toward the resolution of personal problems.
 The workshop presents a highly personal, internal exploration, different for each participant.

-Practicum Experience for the Family and Sex Therapy Track
+Practicum Experience for each the Family, Medical and Sex Therapy Track

 Students will receive a minimum of 100 hours of supervision, at least 50 hours of which will be based on direct observation, videotape or audiotape.